Software Development

 James Martin first introduced the RAD model in the 1980s.
 He wanted to create a method to shorten development cycles while delivering quality software.
 Around the same time, Barry Boehm also influenced the evolution of iterative and adaptive models through his work on the Spiral model.
 Their combined ideas helped shape modern development teams’ thinking about speed, user involvement, and flexibility.

-2. Phases of rapid application development
+2. 4 Phases of RAD

 Each phase helps deliver software more efficiently